 The plants and animals that live in dune environments are especially adapted to cope with their constantly changing and often severe environmental conditions.
 They must be salt tolerant, able to exist with tides and sand movement, changing fresh ground-water levels, sun and wind exposure - not to mention people and predators.
 Remember to check our database for information that you can’t find on our website.

-Substantial effort by the Coastal Restoration Trust and partner organisations has gone into collecting, propagating and establishing our native sand binding species spinifex and pingao so they can be restored back to beaches.
-In many parts of the country, there are restoration programmes to mange this foredune zone.
+Substantial effort by the Coastal Restoration Trust and partner organisations has gone into collecting, propagating and establishing our native sand binding species spinifex and pīngao so they can be restored back to beaches.
+In many parts of the country, there are restoration programmes to manage this foredune zone.
 We are now looking to both maintain this zone and develop restoration methods for backdune ecosystems.

 There are very few remaining sites in New Zealand that have a good natural range of coastal backdune vegetation.
-Backdune areas have been modified to the extent many are now car parks, grass reserves and productive landscapes such as farms and pine forests.
-The Coastal Restoration Trust is currently undertaking a three year backdune project to review and develop methods to restore backdune ecosystems.
+Backdune areas have been modified to the extent that many are now car parks, grass reserves and productive landscapes such as farms and pine forests.
+The Coastal Restoration Trust has undertaken a three-year backdune project to review and develop methods to restore backdune ecosystems.

 This section is currently being developed and will provide information on identifying and controlling priority weeds in dune systems as well as case studies on how restoration groups have tackled weed issues.
 If you need information about weeds now - go to www.weedbusters.co.nz.